kaltura/developer-platform-docs/documentation/Deliver-and-Distribute-Media/how-retrieve-download-or-streaming-url-using-api-calls.md

 //Client library configuration and instantiation...

-//when creating the Kaltura Session it is important to specify that this KS should bypass entitlemets restrictions:
+//when creating the Kaltura Session it is important to specify that this KS should bypass entitlements restrictions:
 $ks = $client->session->start($secret, $userId, KalturaSessionType::ADMIN, $partnerId, 86400, 'disableentitlement');
 $client->setKs($ks);